FN MAG: Swedish Army versions

-US Army versions
+US versions

 On January 14, 1977, the US Army awarded a contract to FN Herstal for the delivery of a modernized Model 60-40 variant tank machine gun designated the M240.
 Initially, the firearms were produced in Belgium.
 Currently they are manufactured in the US by FN's US wholly owned subsidiary FNMI (FN Manufacturing Inc.) located in Columbia, South Carolina, and by U.S. Ordnance in McCarran, Nevada.

 The M240 is built in several versions: